xingyushu/hackthon_harvard/README.md

 ###  Frontend

-We used bootstrap and tronweb to interact with our smart contracts.
+We used bootstrap and tronweb to interact with our smart contracts.[This is the demo](https://iamjennyzhao.github.io/tron/)